 Exploring a museum is always a wonderful experience because each one has its personality, story, style, beauty, and, of course, substance.
 The themes of museums and their collections vary considerably from city to city and might include everything from firefighter’s museums to fine art museums to sports museums.

 The city of Austin is known for its broad and eclectic culture, which it has been preserving since the past.
-The museums in Austin, Tx, have a plethora of diversity ranging from European paintings, exhibition space, art galleries to even some great places and interesting activities for kids.
+The museums in Austin, Tx, have a plethora of diversity ranging from European paintings, exhibition space, and art galleries to even some great places and interesting activities for kids.

-Austin will make you dive more in history as the cultural insight that this place offers will leave you surprised.
+Austin will make you dive more into history as the cultural insight that this place offers will leave you surprised.
 This place has a collection of classic museums and equally queer artifacts.
 Museums here are extremely alluring and tourists love hanging around in this place.

-If you’re having trouble deciding, check out the 10 Best museums in Austin you may not want to miss.
+If you’re having trouble deciding, check out the 10 Best museums in Austin that you may not want to miss.

 1. The Blanton Museum of Art

 - Location: It is an Art Gallery on the University of Texas campus, in Austin

 - Closed on Monday and Tuesday

 - Ticket: The ticket rate starts from $5 onward.
 However, Thursdays are free.